Hillary34/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to change ownership of a file to another user
+how to create an empty file